ID-JA/2tinylink/server/README.md

   - Shortened links redirect to the original URL
 - [ ] Pro Link Shortening (for registered users only )
   - Registered users can access this feature to shorten their links with additional features, such as :
     - [x] The expiration date feature allows registered users to set an expiration date for their pro shortening link.
 This means that after a certain period of time, the link will expire and no longer be accessible.
+    - [x] Custom Alias feature that allows registered users to customize their short links with their own preferred alias.
 - [x] Get Corresponding URL for alias
   - Users can retrieve the original URL for a given alias
 - [x] User Registration